I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 Building Knowledge Bases Environment with CDK

-First, let's create a Knowledge Bases environment for testing with CDK.
+First, let's build a Knowledge Bases environment for testing with CDK.

 We'll use S3 Vectors as the vector store and create an S3 type data source.